jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Old-school businessmen keep their Conservative troops loyal with constant stories of "fighting evil communists who are coming for your money!"
 De-regulation, tax-cuts, free-trade are among the right-wing rallying calls.
 In contrast, social justice warriors keep left-wing politics exciting by "fighting racist fascists who want to oppress you!"
 Their choir forms around demands for climate justice, diversity indoctrination, and making up pronouns.

-In short, today, the Left thinks politics is one long Woodstock activism festival resisting selfish fascists.
-While the Right believes politics is defending the idyllic _Leave It to Beaver_ suburban life against lazy communists.
+In short, today, Left-wing partisans think politics is one long Woodstock activism festival resisting selfish fascists.
+While their Right-wing adversaries believe politics is defending the idyllic _Leave It to Beaver_ suburban life against lazy communists.

 In our communities, nationwide fascism and communism (thankfully) died decades ago.
 Meaning few people in Western societies label themselves fascist or communist.
 Left and Right brand their enemies these names because neither understands digital technology helps our nation prosper (as Progressives dream) by forcing individuals to better themselves (as Conservatives demand).
-With their founding goals achieved in the Internet Age, Left and Right extremists need to stay alive by keeping their believers in the choir singing against "the other side".
+With their founding goals achieved in the Internet Age, Left and Right extremists need to stay alive by keeping their believers in the choir singing against "the other side."

-Fighting phantoms distracts Main Street with great television.
+Fighting phantoms distract Main Street with great television.

 In fact, spectacular entertainment is their strategy.
 Left and Right ideologues don't want regular people to become player gods of the Internet Age.
 They want their supporters to stay extras in the Industrial Age.
 When Main Street complains about how much modern life sucks, CNN, Fox News, MSNBC, and the rest put up "Breaking News!
 The Other Side Is Ruining Our Country!" to distract their believers from the fact both Left and Right are out of date.